 In the Nakagami District, I recommend staying on the seawall.
 It’s a beautiful, central location right on the ocean side with plenty of nightlife and tasty restaurants to start your trip off on the right foot.
 You can walk basically everywhere in the area so you won’t have to worry about renting a car for the things that are close by.
 The best place to stay in the Nakagami District is at the Seawall Hostel, Mihama Beach House, and Condominium Mahalo!

 Submitted by Mariza from Hoponworld

-Kyoto is an excellent destination for solo female travelers and has so many incredible things to do.
+Kyoto is an excellent destination (especially in the Fall) for solo female travelers and has so many incredible things to do.
 From interesting historical sites and beautiful temples to sublime gardens and bustling markets, there’s plenty to keep you busy.

-Visiting a few of the grand temples (most of which are UNESCO sites) is obligatory on your visit.
+Visiting a few of the grand temples (most of which are UNESCO sites) is obligatory on your visit, and perfect for a walking tour of Kyoto.
 Stop by Kiyomizu-dera, the Golden Pavilion, and the Silver Pavilion for a closer look at Japan’s intricate culture and history.
 Afterward, head to Fushimi Inari-taisha to snap totally Instagram-worthy photos of the iconic red torii gates.
 Then make your way up to Inari Mountain for a bird’s-eye view of the city – a firm favorite among sunset chasers and photographers.

 Food in Kyoto